thinkthoughts/lean-gioia/REPORT/REPORT.md

 This refinement changes the formal dependency route without changing the source conclusion.
 The higher-creation obstruction constrains the coefficient of the common creation-string operator; support-fiber aggregation specifies that coefficient independently of how many external indices represent it.

 The repository also provides a reusable workflow for another leading researcher.
 A reading point can be selected from a paper, seminar, measurement, or existing formal result.
 Leading specifications identify the objects, prerequisites, constraints, scope, and excluded assumptions.
-AI-assisted engineering can help translate those specifications into formal objects, theorem signatures, proof checkpoints, and source maps.
+AI-assisted engineering can help propose and translate those specifications into formal objects, theorem signatures, proof checkpoints, and source maps.
+The researcher compares those constructions with the source and selects the specifications to carry forward.
 Lean then checks the resulting formal implications.
 The checked result returns to the researcher as a new reading point from which the next specification can be selected.

 ![Figure D. Research workflow led by the researcher.
 A reading point leads to leading specifications, AI-assisted engineering, a formal check in Lean, and a checked reading point, with an iteration arrow returning checked results to new reading points.
 A lower Gioia example applies the same workflow from source reading point through the W-state locality formalization to the checked vacuum-eigenstate result.](Figure_D.png)